 - 21. An advanced draft of the Blueprint was presented to the London Crime Reduction Board meeting on 9th April 2019, where it was welcomed by partners.
 London Councils' Members on the Board suggested that the Blueprint be taken to Leaders' Committee for consideration.
-Subsequently, individual London boroughs will be invited to consider signing up to the Blueprint to demonstrate their commitment to this strategic approach alongside other key stakeholders. - 22.
-We understand that the Deputy Mayor for Policing and Crime will shortly consider giving her formal approval to the Blueprint and is minded to write to Leaders, to encourage individual boroughs to sign up to the document and hence to endorse the vision for a whole systems approach to women in London's Criminal Justice and its core aims.
-Leaders are asked to:
+Subsequently, individual London boroughs will be invited to consider signing up to the Blueprint to demonstrate their commitment to this strategic approach - alongside other key stakeholders. - 22.
+We understand that the Deputy Mayor for Policing and Crime will shortly consider giving her formal approval to the Blueprint and is minded to write to Leaders, to encourage individual boroughs to sign up to the document and hence to endorse the vision for a whole systems approach to women in London's Criminal Justice System.